Thursday, 30 November 2017

 I love french cafes

 If I have to eat out during the day, my first choice is always a french cafe, if there is one near, because the food is so delicious, imperfect, and small.
 I sit and slowly saviour.
 And I only have one thing to eat.
 Today I am meeting friends at a cafe for lunch.
-I shall have to take half of it home, as I know the serving sizes are for big All Blacks, not small women.
+I shall have to take half of it home, as I know the serving sizes are for big All Black footballers, not small women.

 But wait - there's more